quinnzaballa/kamakiri/README.md

 ## Start compiling
 <br>

-Before we start compiling, make sure that everything is in the Linux-`kernel version` folder, both must be in the folder (`.config` and `kernel.patch`).
+Before we start compiling, make sure that everything is in the Linux-`kernel version` folder, both must be in the folder (`.config` and `kernel.patch`).<br>
+> For ubuntu/Debian based linux, Install `fakeroot` and run it as sudo if any *error* comes up.

 <br><br>